- Issue: Sex discrimination by lenders

 Contact Lieff Cabraser

-If you were denied a loan or required to pay greater fees for a loan based on upon being pregnant or being on maternity leave, please contact an attorney at Lieff Cabraser.
+If you were denied a loan or required to pay greater fees for a loan based on upon being pregnant or being on maternity leave, please use the form below to contact an attorney at Lieff Cabraser.

 We will review your claim for free, confidentially, and without any obligation on your part.